dib-lab/genome-grist/doc/configuring.md

 # the default is set for the all-Genbank database.
 # DEFAULT: 100e9
 prefetch_memory: 100e9

+### OTHER PARAMETERS

+## Error trimming flags
+# fastp_correction: set to ON or 1 for base correction for PE data
+fastp_correction: OFF
+# fastp_low_complexity: set to ON or 1 for applying low complexity filter
+fastp_low_complexity: OFF

 ```

 ## More advanced genome-grist usage